-Honeycomb blinds — this is the option I selected for our house, opting for blockout in the bedroom and light filtering in the kitchen/dining area.
+Honeycomb blinds — the option I selected for our house.
+I opted for blockout in the bedroom and light filtering in the kitchen/dining area.
 These can either be recess fit (within the window frame) or face fit (above the window frame) and are generally made from a material that is water and fade resistant, giving them a long lifespan.
 The pleated honeycomb design also provides exceptional insulation, helping to keep rooms cool in summer and warm in winter.

-Panel blinds — suitable for large doors, windows or bi-fold doors, these fabric panels attach to an aluminium track and slide behind each other when opened.
-These also come in blockout, light filtering and sunscreen options so you can choose between ultimate privacy to simply reducing glare and heat while maintaining the view.
+Panel blinds — suitable for large doors, windows or bi-fold doors.
+These fabric panels attach to an aluminium track and slide behind each other when opened.
+These also come in blockout, light filtering and sunscreen options.
+Whatever your style, you can choose between ultimate privacy to simply reducing glare and heat while maintaining the view.

 Curtains — available in sheer fabrics for that floaty, romantic feel, to lined drape fabric for blockout.
-Curtains in drape fabric are also great insulators, while the sheer curtains gently diffuse light and can be hung in front of block out rollers or plantation shutters.
+Curtains in drape fabric are also great insulators.
+Further, gently diffuse light with sheer curtains.
+You can hang them as block out rollers or plantation shutters.

 Plantation shutters — traditionally a super pricey option that required professionals to install, plantation shutters are completely cordless timber, timber-look or aluminum shutters.
-Shutters are fitted as a part of the window and can be made to suit any shape window such as arch or round windows.
+Shutters fit as a part of the window.
+They can be made to suit any shape window such as arch or round windows.

-DIY Blinds have made this option far more affordable in recent times though and offer the choice of you installing them yourself (to save on installer costs) or can provide a professional installer to do the complete job for you.
+DIY Blinds have made this option far more affordable in recent times though.
+They offer the choice of you installing them yourself (to save on installer costs) or can provide a professional installer to do the complete job for you.
 Find out more about their plantation shutters here.